aka: Non Identical Twins

 - This is mostly a side effect of the art style; CLAMP draws adults with long faces, but children with shorter, rounder ones.
 The result of this is that Sakura's adult brother looks far more like their mother than she does, making it impossible for readers to spot the resemblance.
 For instance, look at an older alternate version of Sakura in Tsubasa Reservoir Chronicle: the resemblance between her and her mother is more noticeable.

 - In Digimon Frontier, people marvel at the near-identical Koji and Koichi, who like Kagome and Kikyo, don't particularly resemble beyond the things everyone has in common due to having the same art style (meaning they resemble about as much as any one person resembles anyone else with the same hair color.)
 Maybe you could handwave the totally different skintones as one spending more time in the sun than the other.
 (It leads up to their being revealed as each other's long-lost twin.
 Fraternal twins do exist, but again, we get "they look exactly alike!"
 Once an Episode.)
+The only noticeable thing that it can truly be chalked up to is that they're the only two of the main cast who have Tsurime Eyes.

 - An interesting case happens in JoJo's Bizarre Adventure because of the artist's style changes.
-Part III protagonist Jotaro Kujo is supposed to look identical to his grandfather Joseph Joestar in his 30s, to a point Joseph's mistress Tomoko Higashikata mistakes him for her husband.
+Part III protagonist Jotaro Kujo is supposed to look identical to his grandfather Joseph Joestar in his 30s, to a point Joseph's mistress Tomoko Higashikata mistakes him for her lover.
 Jotaro's appearances in Part III, IV, and VI are all during the Art Evolution periods, meaning that Jotaro never looks like Joseph in the slightest to the readers, unless you count Araki's recent redesigns, which suffer from an extreme case of Only Six Faces.

 - In-Universe in the Harley Quinn comics.
 The third issue has a man who says he can never hold down a job because he looks just like...The Joker (Harley had guessed Al Gore with a bad haircut).
 He doesn't and is clearly delusional, eventually leading to his own death out of sheer idiocy.